Florida Homeschooling Laws and requirements

 (4) It is the intent of the Legislature to provide articulated acceleration mechanisms for students who are in home education programs, as defined in s.
-1003.01(11), consistent with the educational opportunities available to public and private secondary school students.
+1003.01(11), consistent with the educational opportunities available to the public and private secondary school students.
 Home education students may participate in dual enrollment, career and technical dual enrollment, early admission, and credit by examination.
 Credit earned by home education students through dual enrollment shall apply toward the completion of a home education program that meets the requirements of s.
 1002.41.

-(5) Early admission shall be a form of dual enrollment through which eligible secondary students enroll in a post secondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.
+(5) Early admission shall be a form of dual enrollment through which eligible secondary students enroll in a post-secondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.
 Students enrolled pursuant to this subsection shall be exempt from the payment of registration, tuition, and laboratory fees.

 (6) Advanced placement shall be the enrollment of an eligible secondary student in a course offered through the Advanced Placement Program administered by the College Board.
-Post secondary credit for an advanced placement course shall be limited to students who score a minimum of 3, on a 5-point scale, on the corresponding Advanced Placement Examination.
+Post-secondary credit for an advanced placement course shall be limited to students who score a minimum of 3, on a 5-point scale, on the corresponding Advanced Placement Examination.
 The specific courses for which students receive such credit shall be determined by the department.
 Students of Florida public secondary schools enrolled pursuant to this subsection shall be exempt from the payment of any fees for administration of the examination regardless of whether or not the student achieves a passing score on the examination.

 1007.271 Dual enrollment programs.

-(1) The dual enrollment program is the enrollment of an eligible secondary student or home education student in a post secondary course creditable toward a career and technical certificate or an associate or baccalaureate degree.
+(1) The dual enrollment program is the enrollment of an eligible secondary student or home education student in a post-secondary course creditable toward a career and technical certificate or an associate or baccalaureate degree.

-(a) Dual enrollment program for home education students consists of the enrollment of an eligible home education secondary student in a post secondary course creditable toward an associate degree, a career or technical certificate, or a baccalaureate degree.
+(a) Dual enrollment program for home education students consists of the enrollment of an eligible home education secondary student in a post-secondary course creditable toward an associate degree, a career or technical certificate, or a baccalaureate degree.
 To participate in the dual enrollment program, an eligible home education secondary student must:

 1. Provide proof of enrollment in a home education program pursuant to s.
 1002.41.